Gated InAs quantum dots embedded in surface acoustic wave cavities for low-noise optomechanics: Discussion

 In conclusion, we have successfully incorporated low-noise gated quantum dots into high-quality-factor surface acoustic wave resonators to create fully integrated optomechanical devices, aimed at microwave-to-optical transduction.
 We showed that the conductive layers required for QD gating negligibly impact the SAW resonator performance.
 Specifically, with suitable choice of the location and the doping concentration of the doped layer, SAW generation and attenuation are virtually unaffected compared to reference systems without the QD gate layers.
 As a result, acoustic resonators retain excellent quality factors.
 Further, the additional fabrication processes required for the SAW cavities do not negatively impact the QD performance; QDs retain near transform-limited linewidths.
 This is critically important when operating the system as a microwave-to-optical transducer which requires illuminating the QD with a strong red-detuned pump; a narrow QD linewidth substantially reduces the rate at which this red-detuned pump directly excites the QD without phonon involvement.
 Therefore, the near transform-limited QDs improve the rate of getting quantum information converted to optical photons from acoustic phonons, compared to directly exciting the QD.
-This is a key step for building efficient low-noise quantum transducers with QDs and SAWs.
+This is a key step toward truly leveraging the excellent properties of semiconductor QDs for optomechanics.